nhladick/pairdb/README.md

 `newtbl table_name`

-Creates a new table in memory and sets as the current table to be used for subsequent commands.
-Command fails if a table with *table_name* already exists.
-If used when another table is already set as current table, that table is saved before switching to the new table.
+Creates a new table in memory and sets it as the current table to be used for subsequent commands.
+The command fails if a table with *table_name* already exists.
+If used when another table is already set as the current table, that table is saved before switching to the new table.

 `use table_name`

-Loads a previously saved table into memory and sets as the current table to be used for subsequent commands.
-Command fails if a table with *table_name* does not exist.
-If used when another table is already set as current table, that table is saved before switching to the table specified.
+Loads a previously saved table into memory and sets it as the current table to be used for subsequent commands.
+The command fails if a table with *table_name* does not exist.
+If used when another table is already set as the current table, that table is saved before switching to the table specified.

 `save`